Miguel-P/INF5006_Project/README.md

 ### Raising an Issue
 Please provide the following information when raising an issue:
 1. First search the existing issues to make sure that the problem you have detected has not already been reported.
 2. Assuming your issue is _unique_ and _demonstrable_, create a minimum working example to illustrate the problem.
 Include this test case and your full working environment and setup in your issue.
+3. If you are an end-user within the financial industry and simply want to make use of the information in the dashboard rather than self-hosting your own version, a simple explanation of your problem along with some screenshots are sufficient to open an issue.

 You should not use issues as a means to:
 1. Request a new feature.